-Analog/mixed-signal chips are those that at least partially deal with input signals whose precise values matter.
-This broad class includes RF, analog, analog-to-digital and digital-to-analog conversion, and, more recently, a large number of mixed-signal chips where at least part of the chip design needs to measure signals with high precision.
+RF/mm-wave/analog/mixed-signal chips are those that at least partially deal with input signals whose precise values matter.
+This broad class of functions encompasses RF, mm-wave, analog, analog-to-digital and digital-to-analog conversion, and, more recently, a large number of mixed-signal chips where at least part of the chip design needs to measure signals with high precision.
 These chips have very different design and process technology demands than digital circuits.
 While technology scaling is always desirable for digital circuits due to reduced power, area and delay, it is not necessarily helpful for analog circuits since dealing with precision requirements or signals from a fixed voltage range is more difficult with scaled voltage supplies.
 Thus, scaling of analog circuits into new technologies is a difficult challenge.
-In general, AMS circuits (such as RF and analog design styles) and process technologies (e.g., silicon-germanium, embedded passives) present severe challenges to cost-effective CMOS integration.
-However, clever system combinations of analog and digital circuitry also offer potential for functionality and cost scaling at almost the same rate as digital circuits.
+In general, AMS circuits (such as mm-wave, RF and analog design styles) and process technologies (e.g., III-V, silicon-germanium, embedded passives) present severe challenges to cost-effective CMOS integration.
+However, clever system combinations of RF or mm-wave or analog and digital circuitry, like digital calibration of precision analog/RF/mm-wave circuits or analog/RF/mm-wave self test features, offer potential for functionality and cost scaling at almost the same rate as digital circuits.
+Reduced accuracy in analog circuits designed in nanoscale CMOS can often be traded off against speed which comes almost for free in those process nodes.
+Nevertheless, it should be emphasized that a thick-oxide 180-nm MOSFET in a 32-nm CMOS process has significantly improved analog performance when compared to a 180-nm MOSFET in the 180-nm node.

-The need for precision also affects tool requirements for analog design.
+The need for precision clearly affects tool requirements for analog design.
 Digital circuit design creates a set of rules that allow logic gates to function correctly: as long as these rules are followed, precise calculation of exact signal values is not needed.
-Analog designers, on the other hand, must be concerned with a large number of "second-order effects" to obtain the required precision.
+RF, mm-wave and analog designers, on the other hand, must be concerned with a large number of "second-order effects" to obtain the required precision.
 Relevant issues include coupling (capacitance, inductance, resistance and substrate affecting the integrity of signals and supply voltages) and asymmetries (local variation of implantation, alignment, etching, and other fabrication steps all affect the predictability of the electrical performance).
-Analysis tools for these issues are mostly in place, but require expert users and their accuracy are still insufficient for many problems both for low-power analog and high speed mixed-signal and RF design.
-Synthesis tools are preliminary and should concentrate on analog specific layout synthesis.
-Manufacturing test for AMS circuits still needs to be improved but the trend towards SOC also gives opportunities for analog built-in self test (BIST).
+Analysis tools for these issues are mostly in place but require expert users, and their accuracy is still insufficient for many problems in low-power analog, high speed mixed-signal, RF and mm-wave design.
+Synthesis tools must concentrate on analog- and RF/mm-wave specific layout synthesis and do not currently take into account all precision matching and electromagnetic-field needs for such designs.
+Manufacturing test for AMS circuits still needs to be improved but the trend towards SOC also gives opportunities for analog, RF and mm-wave built-in self test (BIST).
+Finally, practical reuse of building blocks in a scaled version of a device is complicated due to missing verification automation and overwhelming device metallization parasitics in nanoscale CMOS nodes.
+For analog designs, regression techniques must be enhanced by methods for verifying parametric compliance ranges.